Manisha5918/AI-Based-Crop-Recommendation-System/README.md

-# AI Precision Agriculture Recommendation System
+# AI Based Crop Recommendation System

 A Machine Learning based smart agriculture system that recommends the most suitable crop using soil nutrients and real-time weather conditions.